brian-rose/CV/Rose_CV.md

 - International Sea Ice Summer School, Svalbard.
 07/2007

 ## Invited Presentations
+- Columbia University, SEAS Colloquium in Climate Science: Understanding the effects of ocean circulation on radiative feedbacks and the planetary energy budget.
+11/2015
+- Stony Brook University, Marine & Atmos.
+Sci.: Understanding the effects of ocean circulation on radiative feedbacks and the planetary energy budget.
+9/2015
 - Massachusetts College of Liberal Arts: What sets the temperature of the Earth? (public lecture) 1/2015
 - Caltech ESE seminar: The role of oceans in climate sensitivity and radiative feedbacks.
 10/2013
 - Courant Institute, NYU: The role of oceans in climate sensitivity and radiative feedbacks.
 10/2013